Sikhism in Bangladesh: History

+During the guruship of Guru Amar Das, preachers were dispatched to the Bengal region and congregations (sangats) of Sikhs were established.
+The Guru Granth Sahib compiled by Guru Arjan features poetry attributed to Jayadeva, which some claim was from Bengal.
 Baba Gurditta later visited Bengal, where he established a manji in Shujatpur (presently the University of Dhaka campus) which Gurditta traced to be the location in which Nanak resided during his stay in Bengal.
-During the reign of Mughal emperor Jahangir, Guru Hargobind dispatched Bhai Nattha (Bhai Almast's successor) to Bengal, who dug another well and also laid the foundation stone for the Shujatpur Sikh Sangat, a religious congregation.
+During the reign of Mughal emperor Jahangir, Guru Hargobind dispatched Bhai Natha (Bhai Almast's successor) to Bengal, who dug another well and also laid the foundation stone for the Shujatpur Sikh Sangat, a religious congregation.
 The sangat commemorated the footsteps of Guru Nanak.
+Dalbir Singh Dhillon claims that the sixth guru had dispatched Bhai Almast to conduct missionary work in Bengal, whose original work was carried-on by Bhai Natha by the time of the ninth Sikh guru, Tegh Bahadur.

 Guru Tegh Bahadur stayed in Dhaka between 1666 and 1668 after visiting Assam.
 During this time, Bulaki Das was the masand (Sikh minister) of Dhaka.
-He established the Gurdwara Sangat Tola (14 Sreesh Das Lane) in Bangla Bazar.
+He established the Gurdwara Sangat Tola (14 Sreesh Das Lane), then referred to as a dharamsaal, in Bangla Bazar.
 His wooden sandals are preserved at the Gurdwara Nanak Shahi.
 He also visited the Gurdwara Sahib Sylhet twice.
 His successor, Guru Gobind Singh, issued many hukamnamas to the Sylhet temple and also visited Dhaka.
 The Gurdwara Sahib Sylhet provided war elephants for him too.
+Whilst Guru Tegh Bahadur was residing in Dhaka, Sikh pilgrims from congregations located in Sylhet, Sondip, Chittagong travelled to the guru's location to obtain darshan of him.
+Guru Gobind Singh is also purported to have visited Dhaka at some point.

+By the early 18th century, there were a few Sikhs living in the region of Bengal.
+One famous Sikh who lived during this time period was Omichand, a local Khatri Sikh banker and landlord who participate in the conspiracy against Nawab Siraj ud-Daulah with the East India Company.
+The Flemish artist Frans Baltazard Solvyns arrived in Calcutta in 1791 and observed many Sikhs, whom one could differentiate from the rest of the land's inhabitants by their garbs and traditions.
+He etched depictions of a Khalsa Sikh and a Nanakpanthi, which was published in 1799.